GitHubByJelle/Let-s-Get-Emotional/README.md

 -network (architecture to use) is required.
 Example: "   python train.py -network JNet1 -loader small    " (Don't forget to include -network and -loader).

+Please note that; our best performing model is "python train.py -network JNet18 -loader balancedtransform" However, it requires longer runtimes compared to JNet1 with small loader.

 ### camera.py
 Run "camera.py" to run file.
 That's it!